-Our management is responsible for all aspects of the business, including the preparation of the consolidated financial statements in this annual report.
-The consolidated financial statements have been prepared using generally accepted accounting principles considered appropriate in the circumstances to present fairly our consolidated financial position, results of operations and cash flows on a consistent basis.
-Management also has prepared the other information in this annual report and is responsible for its accuracy and consistency with the consolidated financial statements.
+Our management is responsible for all aspects of the business, including the preparation of the Consolidated Financial Statements in this annual report.
+The Consolidated Financial Statements have been prepared using generally accepted accounting principles considered appropriate in the circumstances to present fairly our consolidated financial position, results of operations and cash flows on a consistent basis.
+Management also has prepared the other information in this annual report and is responsible for its accuracy and consistency with the Consolidated Financial Statements.

 Some financial statement amounts are based on estimates and judgments, and measures have been taken to provide reasonable assurance of the integrity and reliability of the financial information contained in this annual report.
 These measures include an effective control-oriented environment in which the internal audit function plays an important role and an Audit Committee of the Board of Directors that oversees the financial reporting process.
-The consolidated financial statements have been audited by the independent registered public accounting firm, Deloitte & Touche LLP was given unrestricted access to all financial records, including minutes of all meetings of stockholders and our Board of Directors and all committees of our Board.
+The Consolidated Financial Statements have been audited by the independent registered public accounting firm, Deloitte & Touche LLP.
+During its audits, Deloitte & Touche LLP was given unrestricted access to all financial records, including minutes of all meetings of stockholders and our Board of Directors and all committees of our Board.
 Management believes that all representations made to the independent registered public accountants during their audits were valid and appropriate.